Bryan Hitch: 1980s — 1990s

 Hitch had resolved to leave comics in order to pursue film and commercial work, and when he accepted the assignment of drawing Stormwatch (Vol 2) for Wildstorm, he initially did so specifically to bankroll his transition to a different industry.
 However, this changed when he met writer Warren Ellis, whose collaboration skills so spurred Hitch's excitement on the book that the artist would later describe his change in attitude as "like a lighting bolt."
 Hitch would draw issues 3 - 8 and the final two issues, 10 and 11.
 His work on Stormwatch garnered him greater visibility, and offers from other companies.
 He remained with Ellis to draw the Stormwatch spinoff book, The Authority, on which Hitch's trademark high level of detail and use of "widescreen" page layouts helped make the book extremely popular, and proved to be highly influential on industry art styles.

 This led to a year on JLA with Mark Waid which included the JLA: Heaven's Ladder tabloid format one-shot.
-The run was marred by fill-in artists, and in Hitch's view, by the fact that he and writer Mark Waid did enjoy the same compatibility as he and Ellis did.
+The run was marred by fill-in artists, and in Hitch's view, by the fact that he and writer Mark Waid did not enjoy the same compatibility as he and Ellis did.